Generalized vortex-model for the inverse cascade of two-dimensional turbulence: Motion of vortices with equal circulation within the different models

 \section{Motion of vortices with equal circulation within the different models}

-It is illustrative to consider the interaction of two vortices $1$ and $2$ at the positions ${\bf x}_1$ and ${\bf x}_2$ that possess equal circulation $\Gamma_1=\Gamma_2=\Gamma$ in the realm of the different vortex models considered above, namely the point vortex model, the Gaussian shape model, and the elliptical Gaussian shape model. \\ ~\\ {\em i.)
-Point vortex model:} \\
+It is illustrative to consider the interaction of two vortices $1$ and $2$ at the positions ${\bf x}_1$ and ${\bf x}_2$ that possess equal circulation $\Gamma_1=\Gamma_2=\Gamma$ in the realm of the different vortex models considered above, namely the point vortex model, the Gaussian shape model, and the elliptical Gaussian shape model. \\ ~\\